uxokpro1234/Salt-client/README.md

 # About

-Veil is a custom Minecraft Forge 1.8.9 utility client/framework written entirely in Java.
+Salt is a custom Minecraft Forge 1.8.9 utility client/framework written entirely in Java.

 The project started as an experimental client and was later completely rewritten with:
 - a modular architecture